shx99717/modern_web_stack/README.md

 * It's a tool that lets you bundle your JavaScript applications (supporting both ESM and CommonJS), and it can be extended to support many different assets such as images, fonts and stylesheets.
 * webpack cares about performance and load times; it's always improving or adding new features, such as async chunk loading and prefetching, to deliver the best possible experience for your project and your users.

-### 4. <mark>The bundle tooling Webpack generate the bundled javascript file will have javascript compatiblity issue from point 2, as webpack does not talk to babel - Aim is to make sure webpack can communicate with all these different tools and bundle everything together correctly --- Webpack loader</mark>
+### **4. The bundle tooling Webpack generate the bundled javascript file will have javascript compatiblity issue from point 2, as webpack does not talk to babel - Aim is to make sure webpack can communicate with all these different tools and bundle everything together correctly --- Webpack loader**
 e.g. we could introduce different loaders to webpack
 * Babel loader
 * typescript loader